Kyle Critchell: International career

 Despite being born in England, he has represented Wales at under-17 level, with whom he gained five caps.
 He made his debut for the Wales under-21 team in a 1–0 victory against Austria on 25 March 2005.
 He was named in the squad to face Turkey in September 2006, which proved to be his final appearance for the team.
 He was forced into withdrawing from the squad in February 2007 for a friendly against Northern Ireland due to injury.

 He was called into the Wales Semi-Pro team for their match against England C in February 2008 and made his debut in this match, with Wales being defeated 2–1.
 He was named in the squad for the Four Nations tournament in May.

+Coaching career

+In January 2023 Critchell was announced as the new manager of Portland United, a role he stayed in until stepping down in September 2024.
+He had managed 73 matches there, winning 34 and scoring 124 goals.
+In January 2025 he was announced to have rejoined Portland United as a joint manager, alongside Craig Adams.

 Style of play

 Described as "an extremely versatile player with boundless energy", Critchell has a preference for playing at right back, although he can also play on the left or in midfield.
 While in the Weymouth youth system, he played as a striker.